JohnGorter/crimiboard/_slides/5 Architecting Applications/00-intro.md

-PropTypes.object | Props must be an object PropTypes.string | Props must be a string PropTypes.oneOfType | Props could be one of many types PropTypes.arrayOf | Props must be an array of certain type PropTypes.objectOf | Props must be an object with property values of certain type PropTypes.shape | Props must conform to certain shape
+PropTypes.object | Props must be an object PropTypes.string | Props must be a string PropTypes.oneOfType | Props could be one of many types

 ---
 ### PropType Validation

 Validator|Description
 --- | ---
-PropTypes.node | Props can be any valie that can be rendered PropTypes.element | Props must be a React element PropTypes.instanceOf | Props must be an instance of a given class PropTypes.oneOf | Props must be specific value (enum)
+PropTypes.arrayOf | Props must be an array of certain type PropTypes.objectOf | Props must be an object with property values of certain type PropTypes.shape | Props must conform to certain shape PropTypes.node | Props can be any value that can be rendered PropTypes.element | Props must be a React element PropTypes.instanceOf | Props must be an instance of a given class PropTypes.oneOf | Props must be specific value (enum)